Washington Valley, New Jersey

+Washington Valley is popularly known for farmsteads of the late 18th and early 19th century, but their appearance and survival is the legacy of wealthy estate builders who acquired properties and moved there at the end of the 19th century.

 History

 Munsee Lenape ownership

 Circa 1000, the land was inhabited by the Munsee Lenape.
 Circa 1500, Morris County was part of the Lenapehoking.

 Arrowheads found in Munsee encampments throughout the Washington Valley suggest that they hunted wolf, elk, and wild turkey for game.
 They likely ate mussels from the Whippany river.

 In the 17th century, Munsee Lenape fishermen made an annual pilgrimage from the Washington Valley to the Minisink Island on the Delaware river, in part to procure shellfish.
 Local farmer and philanthropist Caroline Foster has said it is likely that Munsee farmers cultivated corn in the summertime in the fields of the Washington Valley.

 Forced relocation

 In 1757, the New Jersey Society for Helping Indians expelled Munsee Lenape from their native land.

 Led by Reverend John Brainerd, colonists forcefully relocated 200 people to a land reservation named Brotherton in Burlington County, an industrial town known for gristmills and sawmills.
 It was later known as Indian Mills.
 This was the first Native American reservation in New Jersey.

 The Munsee Lenape's community leaders wrote multiple treaties, including a 1780 treaty to denounce selling any more land to white settlers.
 In 1796, the Oneidas of New Stockbridge invited the Munsee Lenape to join their reservation.
 A 1798 treaty announced their refusal to leave "our fine place in Jersey."

 However, in 1801, many of the Munsee Lenape families agreed to move to New Stockbridge, New York to join the Oneidas, except for some families that stayed behind.

 In 1822, the remaining families were moved again by white colonists, over 900 miles' travel away, to Green Bay, Wisconsin.